mbednarski/medium-xd/README.md

 # XDLANG

-This repostory cotnains source code for my series of articles about creating a programming lanugage and a compiler with Python.
+This repostory cotnains source code for my series of articles about creating a programming language and a compiler with Python.

 See them here: